 What is a Teller?

-Tellers are responsible for accurately processing routine transactions at a bank.
+A teller is someone who works for a bank and is responsible for accurately processing routine bank transactions at a bank.
 These transactions include cashing cheques, depositing money, and collecting loan payments.
-Most tellers work in bank branches.

 What does a Teller do?